kjhall01/PyELM-MME/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4515069.svg)](https://doi.org/10.5281/zenodo.4515069)

+PyELM-MME is a robust and flexible python module for analyzing 2D (GCM x Year) and 4D (GCM x Lat x Lon x Year) climate data.
+It automates data wrangling, data cleaning, pre-processing (including standardization / scaling, and dimensionality reduction), formatting, and plotting.
+It provides a flexible wrapper for external data science modules like scikit-learn and hpelm, and standardizes the interfaces to those libraries for simplicity.

+PyELM-MME is designed to be as easy to use as possible - it is our hope that our work will make Climate Model Science more accessible to novice programmers.

-Inspired by original matlab code by Nachiketa Acharya Designed & Implemented by Kyle Hall
+- Inspired by original matlab code written by Nachiketa Acharya
+- PyELM-MME Designed & Implemented by Kyle Hall

 ## Install with Anaconda:
 ```conda install -c hallkjc01 pyelmmme```